-Public Service Loan Forgiveness (PSLF) is geared toward graduates who are willing to work in a qualified public service position for a period of 10 years.
+Public Service Loan Forgiveness (PSLF) is geared toward graduates willing to work in a qualified public service position for 10 years.
 The program requires full-time employment with a U.S. federal, state, local or tribal government or a not-for-profit organization.
 This time does not have to be spent working for the same employer.

 If you can meet all of the requirements for this program, you can have your remaining loan balance forgiven after 120 qualifying payments.

 2. Teacher Loan Forgiveness

 Teacher Loan Forgiveness is offered to teachers who have “been employed as a full-time, highly qualified teacher for five complete and consecutive academic years” at a low-income school or educational service agency.
 At least one of those years must be after the 1997-98 academic year, and the loans must have been made before the end of the five years you spent in qualifying teaching service.

-If you qualify for this relief, you can receive up to $17,500 in loan forgiveness, depending on the subjects you teach.
+If you qualify for this relief, you can receive up to $17,500 in loan forgiveness, depending on what subjects you teach.
 Secondary-school mathematics and secondary-school science teachers, as well as all special education teachers, can qualify for the full $17,500 in loan forgiveness.
 Teachers in other subjects can receive up to $5,000 in loan forgiveness.

 3. Nurse Corps Loan Repayment Program

 Upon qualification for this program, you can have 60 percent of your loans forgiven after two years of service.
 Once you complete the first two years of the program, you can apply for a third year of service and have another 25 percent forgiven.